Get familiar with your new home by understanding its basic structure

 Your home's main lever or breaker shutoff cuts off the supply of electricity to the entire house.
 The individual unit shutoff is found in multi-unit buildings and cuts off electricity to the separate units.
 Take the time to find out where the main electrical shutoff switch and circuit breaker box are located.

-• Do an electrical inspection in your new home, making sure to look for the following:
+When doing an electrical inspection in your new home, make sure to follow this list:

 Water can do a significant amount of damage to structures, furnishings and appliances if it pools on floors and saturates surroundings.
 Water can also cause electrocution if it is energized by electrical wires.
 Know where the shutoff valve is located and remember that the inside water shutoff also cuts off the supply to the home except for the supply of water to fire sprinklers.